typeguard/typed-astronauts-in-space/README.md

-# Typed Open APIs From Space
+# Open APIs From Space – Typed API

 > Open Notify is an open source project to provide a simple programming interface for some of NASA’s awesome data.